hanami/controller/README.md

 ### Cookies

-You can read the original cookies sent from the HTTP client via `req.cookies`.
+You can read the original cookies sent from the HTTP client via `request.cookies`.
-If you want to send cookies in the response, use `res.cookies`.
+If you want to send cookies in the response, use `response.cookies`.

 They are read as a Hash from Rack env: